-The Diocese of Chichester Board of Education (DBE) is charged under the 1991 DBE Measure to oversee the work of all Church of England state funded schools in the Diocese.
-Currently there are 158 Church of England schools in the diocese – 49 have voluntary aided status, 86 have voluntary controlled status, 22 are academies.
+The Diocese of Chichester Board of Education (DBE) is charged under the 2021 DBE Measure to oversee the work of all Church of England state funded schools in the Diocese.
+Currently there are 155 Church of England schools in the diocese – 47 have voluntary aided status, 86 have voluntary controlled status, 22 are academies.
 In addition to this there are three further schools who have decided to affiliate to the diocese.
 We educate c.37,000 pupils and have extended contact with their families, a demographic that is often missing in our churches.

 - support and training in RE and Collective Worship more information can be found on the Training Page of the Website: